Lobengula: Personal life

 He had well over 20 wives, possibly many more; among them were Xwalile, daughter of king Mzila of the Gaza Empire, and Lozikeyi.

 Lobengula had 3 sons born from first wife Mamkhwananzi and her niece (Mamkwananzi) (inhlanzi).
 The first Mamkwananzi had sons Nyamande and the young Mamkhwananzi and Sintinga had a son called Umhlambi.
 He also had other sons from another wife, Njube, Nguboyenja, Mpezeni and Sidojiwe.
 Lobengula's oldest son was called Mankisimani, however not much is recorded about him because there is no dispute that he was born before Lobengula was a king so was not eligible to be an heir to the throne.

-Lobengula's 3 sons Njube, Nguboyenja and Mpezeni we sent to South Africa to pursue education by the colonial leaders.
+Lobengula's 3 sons Njube, Nguboyenja and Mpezeni were sent to South Africa to pursue education by the colonial leaders.
 It is believed that Nguboyenja and Mpezeni died without any male children.
 Njube however, had sons Albert and Rhodes who are known to be the founders of Highlanders Football club in Bulawayo, Zimbabwe.